 Hopefully, one day these relics will be gathered together and incorporated into an International Shrine of Saint Patrick, along with all the other materials, such as books on his life, etc., which show his influence on the entire Catholic Church.

 To celebrate Saint Patrick's Day, therefore, is to commemorate his life and works and to give thanks to God for the gift of this great saint, while imploring him to intercede on our behalf before the Most Blessed Trinity.
 According to a legend, Saint Patrick used the shamrock to try to explain how there can be Three Divine Persons in one God, because, as we all know, there are three leaves in one stem on the shamrock.

 Patrick is also the one who left us with the Celtic Cross.
 When he began to evangelize he found that many of the pagans had worshiped the sun and so he incorporated the sun into the Latin Cross.
-Likewise, when he met the Druids, who worshiped a sacred standing stone that was marked with a circle which was symbolic of the moon goddess, he incorporated that also.
-The Celtic Cross is now world famous and revered by all.
+Likewise, when he met the Druids, who worshiped a sacred standing stone that was marked with a circle that was symbolic of the moon goddess, he incorporated that also.
+The Celtic Cross is now world-famous and revered by all.

 "Saint Patrick's Breastplate", a prayer of protection written by St. Patrick himself.

 Through a mighty strength, the invocation of the Trinity,

 Through the strength of Christ's birth with his baptism,

 Through the strength of his crucifixion with his burial,

 Through the strength of his resurrection with his ascension,

 Through the strength of his descent for the judgment of Doom.